famly/hire-me/README.md

 **The scenario is real.
 The specifics are invented, and the assignment is deliberately incomplete.**

 **Nothing exists yet.** You are not working around our platform, our data model or our history.
-You choose the shape.
-We don't expect this to be built into a fully functional application — a clickable prototype with some static data is perfectly fine, as long as you feel it conveys your intentions with the solution.
+You choose the solution, as long as you stick to the requirements in the e-mail brief.

 ---